Unlocking Success: Mastering AI Prompting for RFPs in 2025

 1. Tag historical responses with outcome data (won, lost, score received)

-2. Train your AI system to prioritize high-performing content in suggestions
+2. Configure your AI system to prioritize high-performing content in suggestions

-3. A/B test variations to continuously improve your response library
+3. Test and refine to continuously improve your response library

 The key insight: your best responses are already written.
 AI helps you find and adapt them correctly.